Alexukk/Alexukk/README.md

 🪛 Educational remote-access / security research tool using the Telegram API — console access via Telegram (for authorized, ethical research and learning only).

-📟 CLI joke app (C#) — a harmless simulation of a “hacking” process that intentionally goes wrong.
+📟 CLI apps (C#) — a harmless simulation of a “hacking” process that intentionally goes wrong, PACMAN game.

 🌐 I’m open to collaboration on web and systems projects.